rethinkdb/rethinkdb-rs/api/javascript/document-manipulation/literal.md

 # Description #

 Replace an object in a field instead of merging it with an existing object in a `merge` or `update` operation.
+Using `literal` with no arguments in a `merge` or `update` operation will remove the corresponding field.

 __Example:__ Replace one nested document with another rather than merging the fields.